 9) Discover a new local museum

-Every third Friday of the month, the American Swedish Institute invites you into the castle one hour before opens to explore and create and discover.
+Every third Friday of the month (and select Saturdays), the American Swedish Institute invites you into the castle one hour before opens to explore and create and discover.
 The program is designed for kiddos of the preschool variety, but kids up to 10 or 12 will enjoy it to as long as they can be aware of little ones.
 My family loves this program.

 I love MEA Weekend for a couple extra days to spend with my family.
 Hope you have a great one!